-I also provided four examples of situations that could come up from this season in regard to seeding or selecting teams: LSU with Keith Hornsby and ; Michigan without Caris LeVert, if he comes back to play before end of season; Gonzaga losing Przemek Karnowski after some early season games, and the converse, Wichita State missing Fred Van Vleet during several early losses.
+I also provided four examples of situations that could come up from the 2016 season in regard to seeding or selecting teams: LSU with Keith Hornsby and ; Michigan without Caris LeVert, if he comes back to play before end of season; Gonzaga losing Przemek Karnowski after some early season games, and the converse, Wichita State missing Fred Van Vleet during several early losses.
 [NOTE: I asked these questions before it came out that Keith Hornsby might miss the rest of the season.]

 The responses were varied–ranging from full consideration to it should be considered in seeding to protect the integrity of the bracket, to it being no factor–showing that there is no true consensus on the best way to handle it.

 I do believe the Committee should take injuries and other factors into account.
 Those variables should not be used as excuses, but to understand the strength of teams in order to properly select and seed those teams.
 For example, if a No. 1 and unbeaten Cincinnati loses Kenyon Martin for the season with five games left in the season and loses four of its remaining games, I would find it somewhat irresponsible to seed Cincinnati as a No. 1 or No. 2, even if its overall record might demand it.
 That is an injury that materially affects the team and how good that team is.
 Similarly, if Clemson beats a No. 1 and unbeaten Kentucky, but Kentucky has two players suspended and one injured, one cannot give Clemson credit for beating Kentucky at full strength, with the attendant RPI boost.